cofenberg/unrimp/README.md

 		- Backend abstracts way the underlying renderer API like Vulkan/OpenGL/DirectX
 		- Runtime designed with end-user and middleware-user in mind
 			- Efficiency and responsiveness over flexibility (were it isn't useful in practice)
-			- Intented to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic runtime
+			- Intended to be controlled by a high-level entity-component system, no unused implementation feature overkill in the basic runtime
 		- Toolkit designed with developer fast iterations in mind: Asset source flexibility, asset background compilation, hot-reloading
 	- Interfaces for log, assert, memory allocator and profiler so the user has the control over those things
 		- Standard implementations are provided